pjadl/Raspbian-Wifi-Injector/README.md

 Raspbian-Wifi-Injector
 ======================

+The project has been taken over by jasond- https://github.com/jasond-/Win32-Raspbian-Wifi-Injector/releases/tag/v0.9.7

 Update:

 The Yank Matthew Bennett, better known as abishru has decided to ban me.
 This means I won't be releasing the final program to the public.
 It's a pity that moderators like that stop the advancement of other users, just for a power trip.
 But then again, he is American, so it's understood why.